I had my resume and portfolio at place, and that helped me to get some job interviews, eventually.

 I mean it.
 I’m not proud of that work, it’s borders the incompetence, how bad it was.
 I was a novice, and I was unable to make things simpler.

-I totally able to deliver complex interfaces.
+I am able to deliver complex interfaces.
 Am I willing to do that?
-Well, yes and no. It’s a complicated topic, because most times it’s not possible to create very simple interface when you beging.
+Well, yes and no. It’s a complicated topic, because most times it’s not possible to create very simple interface from the start.
 It’s the process, the process of simplification.
 It takes years, and sometimes decades.

 You may want to read a story about my first experience as a design intern.
 Which I would say I failed, as I switched to work on different things for a long while.